Viber/creators-hub/docs/bots-api/errors.md

 ### Explanation

-This error occurs when the client attempts to send a message to a Viber user who is using a device or Viber version that does not support bots.
-The receiver's device or Viber version must be compatible with the Viber bot platform in order to receive messages from the bot.
-The client should check the receiver's device and Viber version and ensure that they are compatible with the Viber bot platform.
-If the problem persists, the client should contact the support team for assistance.
+This error occurs when the client attempts to send a message to a Viber user who is using<br/>
+a device or Viber version that does not support bots.
+The receiver's device or Viber version<br/>
+must be compatible with the Viber bot platform in order to receive messages from the bot.<br/>
+The client should check the receiver's device and Viber version and ensure that they are<br/>compatible with the Viber bot platform.
+If the problem persists, the client should contact<br/>
+the support team for assistance.

 ## Too Many Requests